• Skip to primary navigation

 • ¼ c Apple Cider Vinegar preferably with the mother

-• 1 tablespoon Agave or honey
+• 1 tablespoon Maple Syrup or agave, honey

 • 1 tablespoon Dijon Mustard